romhanyi-agi/react-redux-practice/README.md

 A simple redux practice based on the awesome video, Redux For Beginners | React Redux Tutorial by Dev Ed: https://www.youtube.com/watch?v=CVpUuw9XSjY

-**Note**: This is a small practice project; therefore, the fromtend and backend are not separated into different apps or folders.
+**Note**: This is a small practice project; therefore, the frontend and backend are not separated into different apps or folders.

 ## Install packages
 ---